 How Is Gastroenteritis Diagnosed?

 The typical symptoms of gastroenteritis make it easily recognizable.
-However, if you consult the doctor, they may examine the temperature, heart rate, tenderness in the tummy, and signs of dehydration (5).
+However, if you consult the doctor, they may examine the temperature, pulse rate, tenderness in the tummy, and signs of dehydration (5).

 No tests are performed unless children (5)